jmico/beekeeper/examples/websocket/README.md

 ## WebSocket example

-This example shows how to use services from browsers using WebSockets.
+This example demonstrates the use of services from browsers using WebSockets.

 To run this example start the worker pool: